 If you don’t feel like the trip on the bus, stay in the city centre and find a secret gallery not many people are even aware of!

-Flat Gallery is a concept that comes from places like Berlin and it is an actual gallery set up by an artist in their flat which you can find on Baštová in the old town.
+Flat Gallery is a concept that comes from places like Berlin.
+It is an actual gallery set up by an artist in their flat which you can find on Baštová in the old town.

 It’s an experience trying to find the galley but once you’re on the street, look for the Flat Gallery buzzer by a big wooden door and ring the bell.
 If Andrej is in he will show you around!